freedomofpress/encryption-works/encryption_works.md

 ![Signal fingerprint verification](images/Signal_fingerprint_verification.png)

 As mentioned above, this is a shortcoming of closed-source software.
 Free and open-source software, on the other hand, is developed with open bug trackers, open mailing lists, open governing structures and open source code.
-This makes it much harder for the software to be compromised by an adversary without the user knowing.
+This makes it much harder for the software to be compromised by an adversary without its maintainers or developers knowing.
 Since Signal is open-source, it has a higher degree of trust in this regard than iMessage.

 ## Anonymize Your Location with Tor

 While you can often be tracked when browsing the Internet by both private corporations and governments, it's still possible to use the web and avoid many types of mass surveillance.
-The easiest way is to use the Tor Browser, a web browser like Firefox or Safari.
-The Tor Browser allows you to browse the web while masking your IP address, which is generally a relatively accurate representation of your approximate location.
+The easiest way is to use the Tor Browser, a web browser based on Firefox.
+The Tor Browser allows you to browse the web while masking your IP address, which is generally a relatively accurate representation of your approximate location, and can allow you to be uniquely identified.

 The software is free and open-source, meaning that it comes with a high degree of trust, and is an adapted version of the Firefox browser.